coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-selfaccelerating-social-innovation-accelerator-vol-2.md

 * projects measure progress in time
 * but SIC's could just focus on 'its done when its done'

 > NOTE: It's not a bad idea to use projects at all.
 Governments & people can still benefit a lot from projects.
-However, governments should be careful when to use projects or SIC's.
-If you only got one hammer, everything becomes a nail.
+However, governments should distinct between projects and SIC's: because if you only got one hammer, everything becomes a nail.

 ## how SIC licences can keep SI accelerators healthy, and accelerate trust